MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu41.md

 ### <a name="configuredb"></a>Step 14.
 Configure the databases

 1. Sign in to [LCS](https://lcs.dynamics.com/v2).
-2. On the dashboard, select the **Shared asset library** tile.
+1. On the dashboard, select the **Shared asset library** tile.
-3. Select **Model** as the asset type.
+1. Select **Model** as the asset type.
 Then, in the grid, select the data type for the release that you want, and download the zip file.

     | Release | Database |
     |---------|----------|
     | On-premises Platform update 41 | Dynamics 365 for Operations on-premises, Version 10.0.17 Demo Data |
     | On-premises Platform update 41 | Dynamics 365 for Operations on-premises, Version 10.0.17 Empty Data |

-4. The zip file contains a single backup (.bak) file.
+1. The zip file contains a single backup (.bak) file.
 Select the file to download, based on your requirements.
+1. After the zip file is downloaded, verify that it's unblocked.
+Select and hold (or right-click) the file, and then select **Properties**.
+In the **Properties** dialog box, select the **Unblock** check box.
-5. Make sure that the database section in the **infrastructure\\ConfigTempate.xml** file is configured correctly with the following information:
+1. Make sure that the database section in the **infrastructure\\ConfigTempate.xml** file is configured correctly with the following information:

     - The database name.
     - The database file and log settings.
 The database settings should not be lower than the default values that are specified.